Glencore’s Ulan Mine Modification 6

 • Groundwater damage from underground mining is permanent and directly affects rivers in the Murray–Darling Basin

-• Treating Mod 6 and Mod 8 as separate modifications avoids scrutiny of their cumulative impacts and removes community merit appeal rights
+• Treating Mod 6 and Mod 8 as separate modifications avoids scrutiny of their true cumulative impacts on climate, water, biodiversity and cultural heritage

 • The mine is located within the Central West Orana Renewable Energy Zone, where further coal expansion undermines the region’s transition to a safe climate and future jobs